-This section gives a brief note regarding the overall situation of Tripura with detailed descriptions of the project districts.
-The comprehensive explanation covers GDP, annual growth rate, demography, sectors of economy, tourism, physical infrastructure, transport & linkages, gender profile, poverty, education and health.
+This section gives a brief overview of the overall socioeconomic situation in Tripura with descriptions of the project districts.
+The section covers GDP, annual growth rate, demography, sectors of economy, tourism, physical infrastructure, transport & linkages, gender profile, poverty, education and health.